Jump to the next navigation bar : Jump to the page contents

 The development of Ukrainian legal system has been significantly influenced by the declared European integration of the country.
 Ukraine is currently in the process of adapting its legislation to European norms and standards with a goal to acquire full membership to the European Union.

-Nowadays, one the most important tasks is the country accession to the WTO which requires the adoption of a number of appropriate laws.
-In addition, Ukraine participates in negotiations to broaden economic relation with the former Soviet Union countries and to integrate into Common Economic Space with the Russian Federation, Belarus and Kazakhstan.
+Nowadays, one the most important tasks are the country accession to the WTO and EU integration which requires the adoption of a number of appropriate laws.

 II.
 The Political System